arjkb/graph-coloring/README.md

 $ make clean
 ```

-#### Python Script to Create Graphs
+### Python Script to Create Graphs
 **Requires [Python 3.6](https://www.python.org/downloads/release/python-360/)**

-A python script `creategraph.py` has been provided to automatically generate graphs based on parameters passed as input to it.
+`creategraph.py` automatically generates graphs based on parameters passed as input to it.
 It internally runs `randomgraph.c`.

-To see documentation for `creategraph.py`, type:
+To know more about its usage, see the documentation:
 ```
 $ python creategraph.py --help
 ```